botbreeder/mudbasic/README.md

 - Spare time, week-ends: hobby, sport, art, social,
 - shopping, groceries.

+_**Mandatory disclaimer**.
+This is not life.
+I am perfectly aware that this is an arrogant, western-centric, stupid description of the grotesque and unsustainably selfish "way of life" of a few lucky people who live in the wealthiest countries (and who keep buying new cars to save the planet).
+Please accept my deepest apologies: this is the world AI will pop-up in._

 ## Unstructured BASIC and the entities

 Yup, good old BASIC.
 With line numbers.
 Why?